ljjTYJR/PapersReading/ReadPaper.md

   >
   > [[notes]](./notes/SemanticFusion_Dense_3D_semantic_mapping_with_convolutional_neural_networks.md)

   Combine the CNNs with the SLAM system ElasticFusion.
+The camera is RGB-D, use the RGB image as the input;

 - **SuMa++: Efficient LiDAR-based Semantic SLAM**